 Incense / Prayer scam

 Incense or prayer scam usually happens in Angkor wat.
-There are some people who act like monks where they will offer you some incense sticks.
+There are some people who act like monks who will offer you some incense sticks.

 If you accept the sticks, you will be charged as much as $5 for each stick.
 So, you should these sticks as you are been scammed.

 Angkor Wat Touts

 These touts can be found easily in the Angkor area.
-These touts are selling some items such as souvenirs, waters, maps, guidebooks, and much more.
+These touts are selling some items such as souvenirs, water, maps, guidebooks, and much more.
 These items are very expensive you can get them cheaper when you get inside the temple.

 Some of the touts also sell food and drinks at really high prices and tell you that you cannot buy food and drinks inside the temple.

 Finally, there are scams in every country and Cambodia is no exception.
 These can occur anywhere in Cambodia from the temples, the local markets, and transport.
 These are only a few scams in Cambodia that you may encounter when you Cambodia.

 These scams can happen to any type of tourist.
 So, you need to be careful and call the police if you encounter these scammers.